Medieval cuisine: Meals

 Banquet given in Paris in 1378 by Charles V of France (second from right) for Charles IV, Holy Roman Emperor (left), and his son Wenceslaus, King of the Romans.
 Each diner has two knives, a salt cellar, a napkin, bread and a plate (Banquet de Charles V le Sage, by Jean Fouquet, around 1455–60).

 In Europe, there were typically two meals a day: dinner at mid-day and a lighter supper in the evening.
 The two-meal system remained consistent throughout the late Middle Ages.
 Smaller intermediate meals were common, but became a matter of social status, as those who did not have to perform manual labor could go without them.
 Moralists frowned on breaking the overnight fast too early, and members of the church and cultivated gentry avoided it.
 For practical reasons, breakfast was still eaten by working men, and was tolerated for young children, women, the elderly and the sick.
 Because the church preached against gluttony and other weaknesses of the flesh, men tended to be ashamed of the weak practicality of breakfast.
 Lavish dinner banquets and late-night reresopers (from Occitan rèire-sopar, "late supper") with considerable alcoholic beverage consumption were considered immoral.
 The latter were especially associated with gambling, crude language, drunkenness, and lewd behavior.
-Minor meals and snacks were common (although also disliked by the church), and working men commonly received an allowance from their employers in order to buy nuncheons, small morsels to be eaten during breaks.
+Minor meals and snacks were common (although also disliked by the church), and working men commonly received an allowance from their employers to buy nuncheons, small morsels to be eaten during breaks.